 Interim coach Jim Tomsula made that crystal clear during his introductory press conference Monday.
 He reiterated it when he spoke to the media Wednesday, and coordinators Mike Johnson and Greg Manusky echoed the same sentiment on Thursday.

 "We're going to approach the game and play the players with the best chance to win," Johnson said.
 "We're not going to go in there and play players at the expense of winning a football game.
 We're going to go in there with the approach of playing the best possible players that give us that best possible chance."

 That stance motivated the players, not that they needed extra juice to play hard against a division rival this weekend.
 But it reaffirmed what they all believe.
 They want to finish the season with as much intensity as they started it.

-“That’s exactly the mindset everyone in this locker room has,” linebacker
+"That's exactly the mindset everyone in this locker room has," linebacker Manny Lawson said.